dwyl/image-classifier/README.md

 >
 > You can learn more about it in https://github.com/dwyl/learn-postgresql.

-## 9.5 Adding double MIME type check and Showing feedback to the person in case of failure
+## 9.5 Adding double MIME type check and showing feedback to the person in case of failure

 Currently, we are not handling any errors in case the upload of the image to `imgup` fails.